Edt-2000/Edt-2000-microcontrollers/src/PowerBar/README.md

     check -->|No| main
 ```

+Because `delay()` does not give control back to the animation loop until the delay finished, this can cause
+some unwanted delays.
+If a new animation was requested, but the current animation is still performing some
+lengthy delays, the actual switch can take some time.

-Because `delay()` does not give control back to the main loop until the delay finished, this can make switching animations be very delayed.
-This is resolved by interrupting any running `delay()` when the web socket receives a new message, and have that `delay()` jump back to the main loop.
-This avoids running remaining instructions in the `loop()` of the animation that is being stopped.
+This is resolved by interrupting any running `delay()` when the web socket receives a new message, and have
+that `delay()` jump back to the main loop.
+This avoids running remaining instructions in the `loop()` of the
+animation that is stopped.
+When `delay()` is interrupted, it does not return to `loop()`, but it jumps to
+main loop.
+This even works if the animations `loop()` never returns, like for example, a
+`do { .. } while(true);` loop.

 ```mermaid
 flowchart TD